splunk/addonfactory-ucc-generator/docs/contributing.md

 ### UI tests

+If you need to run UI tests for the PR, please add a label "run-ui-tests".

 1. With local version of ucc-gen create UCCExample TA to output directory:
     ```
     poetry run ucc-gen --source tests/testdata/test_addons/package_global_config_configuration/package